 Australia is the skin cancer capital of the world.
 Here’s how to keep an eye on your skin and lower your risk.

 More people are diagnosed with skin cancer in Australia every year than any other type of cancer.
 But you’re probably not surprised.
 After all, the ‘Slip!
 Slop!
 Slap!’ campaign has been around for decades.

 As well as protecting yourself in the sun, research shows getting to know your skin is also important for early detection.
 Here’s what you need to know about protecting your skin this summer.

 Skin cancer in Australia

-According to Cancer Council, each year more than 11,500 Australians are diagnosed with a melanoma – the most dangerous type of skin cancer.
-Plus an estimated 434,000 people are treated for one or more non-melanoma skin cancers, which are normally less serious but may still need treatment.
+According to Cancer Council, each year about 16,000 Australians are diagnosed with a melanoma – the most dangerous type of skin cancer.
+And every year, over 1 million treatments are given in Australia for non-melanoma skin cancers.

 The not-so-great news is that skin cancer rates are on the rise among older people.
 “Over the age of 60, the rates of skin cancer are still going up dramatically because people in that age group didn’t have good sun protection when they were kids and teenagers, when most of the damage is done,” says Associate Professor Stephen Shumack from the Australasian College of Dermatologists.